An example driven introduction to probabilistic rough paths: Coupled algebraic structures

 \begin{example} Consider the following admissible cut applied to the tree:

 The node $5$ and $3$ are both in a hyperedge that is coloured red.
 The colouring here represents that the hyperedges are coupled. \end{example}

-Cuts of trees are intimitely connected with the Connes-Kreimer coproduct.
-For Lions trees, the relationship is a little more complicated since the image of a coupled coproduct is the coupled tensor product from Definition \ref{definition:XTensorProduct}.
+A cut can be identified with a mapping that takes a Lions tree to a collection of coupled pairs of Lions forests.
+Critically, this coupling is necessarily a Lions coupling (see Definition \ref{definition:coupled_trees}): \begin{lemma} Let $T = (\scN, \scE, h_0, H, \scL) \in \scT_d$ and let $c\in C(T)$.
+Then $T_c^R, T_c^P \in \scF_d$ and $H^T \in \lion\big( H_c^{P}, H_c^{R} \big)$. \end{lemma} The proof of Lemma \ref{lemma:Lions-coupling} can be found in \cite{salkeld2022LionsTrees}.
+In the classical Butcher-Connes-Kreimer setting (see Equation \eqref{eq:francois:label:CK:co-product}), cuts of directed trees are intimately connected with the combinatorial properties of the Butcher-Connes-Kreimer coproduct.
+For Lions trees, the relationship is a little more complicated since the image of a coupled coproduct is the coupled tensor product from Definition \ref{definition:XTensorProduct2}. \begin{definition} Let